songlaa/songlaa-website/content/english/trainings/kubernetes-fundamentals.md

 ## Requirements

-Participants only need:
+Participants only need their laptop and direct internet connection.
-- Their laptop
-- Direct internet connection

 ## Outcome